tumble1999/savaslabs.github.io/_posts/2016-06-27-installing-xhprof.md

 xhprof.output_dir="/var/tmp/xhprof"
 ```

-Lastly, restart apache so that the php config changes take effect.
+Lastly, restart Apache so that the PHP config changes take effect.

 ### Set up a path to view the XHProf GUI

-The XHProf GUI runs off a set of html files in the `xhprof_html` directory.
+The XHProf GUI runs off a set of HTML files in the `xhprof_html` directory.
 If you've been following the install steps above, you should be able to find that directory at `/usr/share/php/xhprof_html`.
 Now you need to set up your virtual host configuration to serve the files in the `xhprof_html` directory.

 I find the easiest way to do this is just to symlink the `xhprof_html` directory into the existing webroot of whatever site you're working on locally, for example: